If you recall, Buffett said that he is was “85% Graham and 15% Fisher”.

 Do you want to invest in Enron, Lucent, Worldcom, South Sea Bubble or England’s Enron?

-Trying to find an answer to all those questions is a time staking daunting task.
-Without answering at least some of these questions you shouldn’t be buying the company anyways.
+Trying to find an answer to all those questions is a time staking and daunting task.